JuliaEarth/GeoStats.jl/docs/src/index.md

 ## Overview

-This package provides efficient geostatistical methods for the Julia programming language.
+This package provides efficient implementations of geostatistical algorithms in pure Julia.
 It is in its initial development, and currently only implements Kriging estimation methods.
 More features will be added as the Julia type system matures.

 ## Installation